manticore-projects/fpng-java/README.md

 # fpng-java
 Java Wrapper for the fast, native [FPNG Encoder](https://github.com/richgel999/fpng) and the AVX optimized native [FPNGE Encoder](https://github.com/veluca93/fpnge).
-It contains an additional SSE translation from Java's ABGR 4 byte into the expected RGBA 4 byte arrays (AVX has been tested to be slower, likely due to need for a 32-bit alignment.)
+It contains an additional SSE translation from Java's ABGR 4 byte into the expected RGBA 4 byte arrays (AVX has been tested to be slower, likely due to need for a 32-bit alignment).
+The JAR contains the **binaries for Windows, Linux and MacOS** (all 64 bit).

 [![Java CI with Gradle](https://github.com/manticore-projects/fpng-java/actions/workflows/gradle.yml/badge.svg)](https://github.com/manticore-projects/fpng-java/actions/workflows/gradle.yml) [![Gradle Package](https://github.com/manticore-projects/fpng-java/actions/workflows/gradle-publish.yml/badge.svg)](https://github.com/manticore-projects/fpng-java/actions/workflows/gradle-publish.yml)

 # How to use it

+[Maven](#maven-artifacts) and [Gradle](#gradle-artifacts) artifacts are available, please see [below](#maven-artifacts).

 There are 5 projects included:
+- `encoder` is a basis class for loading the native libraries, byte arrays and tests
 - `fpng` is the C++ source from [FPNG](https://github.com/richgel999/fpng) with an additional C wrapper
 - `fpng-java` is the Java Wrapper, depending on `fpng` and `JNA`
 - `fpnge` is the AVX optimized C++ source from [FPNGE](https://github.com/veluca93/fpnge) with an additional C wrapper